 Meanwhile, some of our trek mates were running a parallel conversation with local folks on the Rupin Pass trek.
 They had identified a guide who could take us across the pass.
 So when the Barua Pass trek plans fell through, we quickly shifted our focus to the Rupin Pass trek.

-Finally, with a slight heavy heart we set out on the Rupin Pass trek.
+Finally, with a slight heavy heart we set out on the exploration of Rupin Pass trek.
 Our guide turned out to be a non-guide.
 Our support staff mutinied against the guide.

 Despite all the logistical drawbacks, Rupin pass turned out to be a splendid trek.
 The trek was so satisfying that it filled us with great joy.
 It had everything we could ask from a trek: great forests, a snow filled glacial valley, the magical Rupin water fall and the thrilling Rupin Pass climb.
 When Indiahikes was launched I wrote about this experience.